St. John's Art Gallery Papers

 This collection particularly emphasizes the career of Alan Aiches, the museum’s first director.
 Aiches' career can be mapped throughout the early 1970s, during the gallery's formative years, to the early 2000s.
 The collection highlights his involvement with exhibits, public outreach/fundraising, and the expansion and renovation of St. John’s before his resignation.

 Copyright 2019 University of North Carolina at Wilmington, all rights reserved (subject to exceptions).
 Certain items in this collections were conveyed to UNCW without the accompanying copyright.
 Where the donor did not convey copyright to UNCW, copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 Biographical / Historical

 St. John’s Art Gallery has a long history in Wilmington, originally operating as the Wilmington Museum of Art from approximately 1938-1942.
 The building was given by the owner to the city of Wilmington, becoming St. John’s Art Gallery in 1962.
 Over the next twenty years, the museum expanded and built a collection of works by local and regional artists.
 In the early 1980s, St. John’s expanded, gaining the former St. Nicholas Greek Orthodox Church and the Cowan House.
-The museum’s first director, Alan Aiches, was instrumental in helping the museum achieve accreditation in the national American Association of Museums and helping the museum to launch numerous exhibitions.
+The museum’s first director, Alan Aiches, was instrumental in helping the museum achieve accreditation by the national American Association of Museums and helping the museum to launch numerous exhibitions.
 The museum eventually outgrew its downtown location and relocated in 2001, changing its name to the Cameron Art Museum.

 3.25 Linear Feet (Contains 3 bankers boxes and 1 map case folder)